 Split is the perfect place to base yourself if you dream about going to the beautiful islands of the Dalmatian.
-There are the dreamy beaches of Brac, the gorgeous Old Town of Hvar and the more secluded Vis to name but a few.
-Here’s a load down on how we scored our ultimate boat trip from Split.
+For a day, you can visit the dreamy beaches of Brac, the gorgeous Old Town of Hvar and the more secluded Vis to name but a few.
+But if you don’t have time to visit all the islands and have a hard time choosing, there’s one ultimate day trip you can do!

 Bleary from sleep after a five hour plus coach journey from Dubrovnik, we quickly dump our belongings in our AirBnB and made a beeline for the city center.
 Posters and leaflets lined not only the pier but the town itself and as our eyes dart from one travel agency to another, we began to see the monopoly of a five-stop boat trip from Split.